Kármán line: Interpretations of the definition

-The expressions "edge of space" or ″near space″ are often used (by, for instance, the FAI in some of their publications) to refer to a region below the boundary of Outer Space, which is often meant to include substantially lower regions as well.
+The expressions "edge of space" or "near space" are often used (by, for instance, the FAI in some of their publications) to refer to a region below the boundary of Outer Space, which is often meant to include substantially lower regions as well.
 Thus, certain balloon or airplane flights might be described as "reaching the edge of space".
 In such statements, "reaching the edge of space" merely refers to going higher than average aeronautical vehicles commonly would.

 There is still no international legal definition of the demarcation between a country's air space and outer space.
 In 1963, Andrew G. Haley discussed the Kármán line in his book Space Law and Government.
 In a chapter on the limits of national sovereignty, he made a survey of major writers' opinions.
 He indicated the inherent imprecision of the Line:

-The line represents a mean or median measurement.
-It is comparable to such measures used in the law as mean sea level, meander line, tide line; but it is more complex than these.
+In essence, the line represents a mean or "median" measurement.
+It is comparable to such measures used in the law as "mean sea level", "meander line", "tide line"; but it is more complex than these.
 In arriving at the von Kármán jurisdictional line, myriad factors must be considered – other than the factor of aerodynamic lift.
 These factors have been discussed in a very large body of literature and by a score or more of commentators.
 They include the physical constitution of the air; the biological and physiological viability; and still other factors which logically join to establish a point at which air no longer exists and at which airspace ends.